DavesCodeMusings/thimble/README.md

 Thimble is in the early phases of development and may have a few bugs lurking.
 If you find one, add a Github issue and I'll see if I can fix it.

 ## Will it run on Microcontroller X?
 Code is being developed and tested using an ESP32-C3 devkit with MicroPython 1.21.
-Occasionally, I will run it on a Wemos LOLIN32 (ESP32) clone.
+Occasionally, I will run it on a Wemos LOLIN32 (ESP32) or a NodeMCU ESP-12E (ESP8266).
 It may or may not work with other devices.

 ## How do I install it?
 Using mpremote on Windows, do this: